Top 10 tips for Ucas Clearing 2021

 Clearing can be a daunting prospect.
-Here are some wise words from 10 students who've survived to tell the tale...
+Here's some advice to help get you through it, with wise words from 10 students who've survived to tell the tale...

 What is Clearing?
 Read our ultimate guide to Clearing.